TITLE 89: SOCIAL SERVICES

 iii) the person is on a waiting list or would be on a waiting list to receive a transplant if he or she had a source of payment.

 C) When proof of incurred medical expenses equal to the spenddown obligation is provided to the local office, eligibility for medical assistance shall begin effective the first day that the spenddown obligation is met.
 The Department will pay for covered services received from that date until the end of the eligibility period.
-The client shall be responsible, directly to the provider, for payment for services provided prior to the time the client meets the spenddown obligation.
+The person shall be responsible, directly to the provider, for payment for services provided prior to the time the person meets the spenddown obligation.

-5) Cases with a spenddown obligation which do not have a QMB, a MANG(P) member or a person on a waiting list or who would be on a waiting list to receive a transplant if he or she had a source of payment, will be reviewed beginning in the sixth month of enrollment to determine if they have had medical eligibility within the last three months, including the month of review.
+5) Cases with a spenddown obligation that do not have a QMB, a MANG(P) member or a person on a waiting list or who would be on a waiting list to receive a transplant if he or she had a source of payment, will be reviewed beginning in the sixth month of enrollment to determine if they have had medical eligibility within the last three months, including the month of review.
 If so, enrollment will continue.
-If not, enrollment will be terminated and the client will be advised that if he or she wishes continued medical assistance, a reapplication must be filed.
+If not, enrollment will be terminated and the person will be advised that if he or she wishes continued medical assistance, a reapplication must be filed.
 Upon reapplication, a new 12-month enrollment period will be established (assuming non-financial factors of eligibility are met).
 If appropriate, a new spenddown obligation will be created.

-B) Cases that remain eligible in the tenth month of the enrollment period or which have a QMB, a MANG(P) member or a person on a waiting list or who would be on a waiting list to receive a transplant if he or she had a source of payment, will remain enrolled and will be redetermined once every 12 months.
+B) Cases that remain eligible in the tenth month of the enrollment period or that have a QMB, a MANG(P) member or a person on a waiting list or who would be on a waiting list to receive a transplant if he or she had a source of payment, will remain enrolled and will be redetermined once every 12 months.

 8) For TANF MANG, if changes in income or family composition occur, appropriate adjustments to the spenddown obligation and date of eligibility for medical assistance shall be made by the Department.
-The client will be notified, in writing, of the new spenddown obligation.
+The person will be notified, in writing, of the new spenddown obligation.

-(Source: Amended at 29 Ill.
+(Source: Amended at 46 Ill.
 Reg.
-14939, effective September 30, 2005)
+5203, effective March 11, 2022)